amitittyerah/GotoPy/README.md

 GotoPy
 ======

-Python utility to remember commands on MacOSX
+Python utility to remember commands on MacOSX.

+### Warning
+There is a known issue with folders with spaces.

 ### Installation
 ```python